ajboni/docurry/content/en/docs/01__about/02__what.md

 # What?

-Nicedocs is an extremely simple documentation website generator powered by Sapper and Svelte.
+Docurry is an extremely simple documentation website generator.
 The idea is that you focus on writing the content and let the presentation be generated automatically.

 Its main features are: